Agarwalprerna/RISCV_TAPEOUT_VSD_PROGRAM/Week2/README.md

 ## What is a System-on-Chip (SoC)?

-A **System-on-Chip (SoC)** is an integrated circuit that consolidates all essential components of a computer or electronic system onto a single semiconductor substrate[1][10][19].
+A **System-on-Chip (SoC)** is an integrated circuit that consolidates all essential components of a computer or electronic system onto a single semiconductor substrate.
 Unlike traditional systems that use multiple discrete chips connected via a motherboard, an SoC combines the central processing unit, memory controllers, input/output ports, and specialized processing units into one unified package.